Snyk: Financing

 In 2016, the company initially raised $3 million.
 In March 2018, its Series A funding was $7 million.
 In late 2019, it raised $70 million and a further $150 million in January 2020.
 In September 2021, a $300 million Series F funding round valued the company at $8.5 billion.
 This came six months after a valuation of $4.7 billion.
 Qatar Investment Authority led the next funding round in December 2022, with Snyk raising close to $200 million.

 In December 2021, Bloomberg reported that Snyk was preparing for an IPO in 2022.
+As of July 2026, the company is privately held.

 In January 2023, ServiceNow Inc. invested $25 million in Snyk.

 Products

 The company's security products are designed to help software developers find weaknesses, violations, and vulnerabilities in their code.
 The company's vulnerability database records security issues found in open-source software libraries, and corrects the code.
 Security vulnerabilities are identified and addressed during the development process, before the software product is in use.